-Jennie Lucca, the CEO of the Children’s Inn, described Lee as a role model to others being treated at the center.
+Jennie Luca, the CEO of the Children’s Inn, described Lee as a role model to others being treated at the center.

-“Andrew serves as a real-life superhero to the children we have at the Inn,” Lucca said.
+“Andrew serves as a real-life superhero to the children we have at the Inn,” Luca said.

-She said The Children's Inn has provided him with treatment and assistance, but he’s been able to grow the charity into something that will ultimately help NIH even more.
+She said NIH has provided him with treatment and assistance in raising money, but he’s been able to grow the charity into something that will ultimately help NIH even more.